progrhyme/shove/README.md

 })
 ```

-This is compatiable with the syntax introduced in v0.7.0:
+This is compatible with the syntax introduced in v0.7.0:

 ```sh
 t_ok $ok